ccp84/go_north/README.md

 This function gives the user a keyboard input and saves to the `username` variable.
 A check variable is initialised to `True` while checking is taking place inside a while loop.

 The test is run to see if the input stored to the `username` variable consists of all alpha characters, using `isalpha`.
 If this test proves `True`a print statement welcomes the user to the game.
-At this point the check variable is also set to `False` to indicate that checking is no longer taking place and the while loop can be broken.
+At this point, the check variable is also set to `False` to indicate that checking is no longer taking place and the while loop can be broken.
 The loop ends and the verified variable `username` is returned by the function.

 ![Welcome user](documentation/username_welcome.png)